Whole Life Insurance Fees and Their Impact on a Policy's Cash Value

 What do life insurance agents make when they sell you a policy?

-The commissions paid on cash value life insurance vary from policy to policy.
-There are commissions in the first year that can range from 8% of the total premium all the way to 120%.
-There are also renewal commissions paid on future premium payments that can be anywhere from 2% to 15%.
+The fees paid to agents on the placement of cash value life insurance vary from policy to policy.
+There are fees in the first year that can range from 8% of the target premium all the way to 120% of the target premium.
+There are also renewal fees paid on future premium payments that can be anywhere from 2% to 15%.

-Here is a general break down of the commissions paid to a life insurance agent for the various types of life insurance policies:
+Here is a general break down of the fees paid to a life insurance agent for the various types of life insurance policies:

 - Whole Life Insurance - The commissions paid on the sale of whole life is anywhere from 55-100% of the premium.
 A policy that has this type of commission structure typically is not designed primarily as a cash accumulation vehicle.
 Instead, it is designed to provide the most amount of permanent life insurance death benefit with the least amount of premium.
 Over time, there will be cash value in a whole life insurance contract and the policy owner can withdraw or borrow against the policy.